jailjones/katacoda-scenarios/session-02-Angus/volumes-step1.md

-# 4. Configure a pod with a Volume

 Examine the pod-emptyDir-volume.yaml file.
 This contains the same configuration for a Pod with two Containers, but a Volume has been added and configured for both Containers.

 `cat pod-emptyDir-volume.yaml`{{execute}}